AlexMcKinney/ZipCodeApp/README.md

 ##To run the project
 1) Install npm if you don't have it already (see https://www.npmjs.com/get-npm)
+2) Run "npm install" to get the required packages.
-2) Run "npm start" from the root directory of this project to build & run it.
+3) Run "npm start" from the root directory of this project to build & run it.
 After it builds and starts the local demo server, it will open a tab in your default web browser with the app running.